 New Zealand is an all-rounded country with everything you can enjoy, be it beer, food, or nature.
-Wellington, the capital city of New Zealand, is a center for Kiwi culture, creativeness, and culinary genius.
-While Auckland doesn't fall far behind, Wellington truly excels in all aspects and is an interesting place to visit when you travel to New Zealand.
+Wellington, the capital of New Zealand, is a center for Kiwi culture, creativeness, and culinary genius.
+While Auckland doesn't fall far behind, Wellington truly excels in all aspects and is an interesting place to visit when you got a New Zealand visa and travel to New Zealand.
 It has even been dubbed as the Capital of Cool.
 Wellington truly lives up to the image, and you'll love the vibe of this whole city.

 Where is Wellington?

 So, where is Wellington exactly located?
-This capital of cool is located in New Zealand, in the south most tip of the North Island.
+This capital of cool is located in New Zealand, on the south-western tip of the North Island.
 It is right between Cook straight and Remutaka Range, which provides a nice silhouette against the Wellington sky.
 This city is also the world's southernmost city.

 1. Excellent food wherever you go